 Indications and Usage for Diethylpropion

-Diethylpropion hydrochloride is indicated in the management of exogenous obesity as a short-term adjunct (a few weeks) in a regimen of weight reduction based on caloric restriction in patients with an initial body mass index (BMI) of 30 kg/m2 or higher and who have not responded to appropriate weight reducing regimen (diet and/or exercise) alone.
+Diethylpropion hydrochloride tablets USP, 25 mg are indicated in the management of exogenous obesity as a short-term adjunct (a few weeks) in a regimen of weight reduction based on caloric restriction in patients with an initial body mass index (BMI) of 30 kg/m2 or higher and who have not responded to appropriate weight reducing regimen (diet and/or exercise) alone.
 Below is a chart of BMI based on various heights and weights.
-BMI is calculated by taking the patient’s weight, in kilograms (kg), divided by the patient’s height, in meters (m), squared.
-Metric conversions are as follows: pounds divided by 2.2 = kg; inches x 0.0254 = meters.
+BMI is calculated by taking the patient's weight, in kilograms (kg), divided by the patient's height, in meters (m), squared.
+Metric conversions are as follows: pounds divided by 2.2 = kg; inches × 0.0254 = meters.